 A major growth problem for many eyecare practices is getting new patients through the door.
 And, with busy schedules it can be hard to brainstorm ideas for new marketing tactics that will bring in new patients.
 In such a competitive market, differentiating, or standing out at all, is a huge advantage for creating business through your optical marketing strategy.

 The best optical marketing strategy begins with the approach that you and your staff take to patient care.
-If you strive to anticipate every one of your patients' eye care needs, and go above and beyond their expectations, then you're much more likely to make an everlasting impression that will inspire loyalty and generate word of mouth referrals for your practice.
+If you strive to anticipate every one of your patients' eye care needs, and go above and beyond their expectations, then you're much more likely to make an everlasting impression that will inspire loyalty, delight your existing patients, and generate word of mouth referrals for your practice.

 Dominate Your Optical Marketing Strategy with these 4 TipsMany large corporations and businesses rely on traditional methods of advertising and marketing to help their brand grow, and to keep business efficient.
-With the average Optometrist spending approximately 1% to 2% of gross revenue on advertising and marketing, practices must be more creative and result driven with their marketing strategies.
-These 4 cheap, but easy, marketing ideas could be the spark your practice needs to see increased growth this year!
+With the average optometrist spending approximately 1% to 2% of gross revenue on advertising and marketing, practices must be more creative and result driven with their marketing strategies.
+These 4 cheap and effective marketing ideas could be the spark your practice needs to see increased growth this year.

 1. Sponsorship and Community Involvement